 Following these referendums, Surrey council approved several by-laws, which provided the designation of urban forest for both the Green Timbers Urban Forest and Sunnyside Acres Urban Forest.
 These areas were set aside, to be protected in perpituity for their inherent natural values.

 Thanks to the incredible efforts of the community leaders behind these campaigns, the momentum was built for SNAP to be created.
 In order to further their mission of conservation, these three local environmental organizations joined together with the City of Surrey Parks Division to envision a program whereby the stewardship of these parks could be enacted and promoted, while offering meaningful career building opportunities for youth interested in pursuing a career in the environmental sector

 For the first several years, SNAP consisted of four post-secondary students with backgrounds in environmental sciences, working primarily on habitat restoration within the three partner parks: Green Timbers Urban Forest, Sunnyside Acres Urban Forest, and Blackie Spit Park.
-Since then, SNAP has expanded to working in parks across Surrey and consists of three distinct teams: Habitat Restoration, Tree Care and Urban Forest Outreach.
-Together, the three teams help to enhance natural areas, care for City trees and educate the community about the urban forest.
+Since then, SNAP has expanded to working in parks across Surrey and consists of distinct teams: Field Team and Urban Forest Outreach.
+Together, the teams help to enhance natural areas, care for City trees and educate the community about the urban forest.